Guray00/Guray00/README.md

 ### Hey There! 👋
-🎓 I'm a Computer Engineering' student at the University of Pisa<br>
+🎓 I'm a Computer Engineering' student at Politecnico di Torino<br>
+🧑🏻‍🎓 Bachelor degree in Computer Engineering at University of Pisa <br>
 👨‍💻 Working as `SW Developer`

 Actually working on: